rmunjal123/IRS-MR-2019-01-19-IS1PT-IND-RiteshMunjal-Enhanced_Mortgage_Loan_Process/README.md

 5. Created Users and assigned them to different groups based on roles

 # User Guide
-[ 1 ] Run the system using iss-vm
+## Run the system using iss-vm
--Download pre-built virtual machine from http://bit.ly/iss-vm -start iss-vm
+-Download pre-built virtual machine from http://bit.ly/iss-vm *-start iss-vm
--Launch KIE 7.12 via the shortcut "Tool KIE 7.12" -After startup is complete, launch Google Chrome and click on the "KIE WB" shortcut -Login using role "wbadmin"
+*-Launch KIE 7.12 via the shortcut "Tool KIE 7.12" -After startup is complete, launch Google Chrome and click on the "KIE WB" shortcut -Login using role "wbadmin"
 -Create New Workspace